What We're Doing

 remaining in Kisenyi in order to strengthen our relationship and build trust with them twice a week.
 We provide food, medical care, and necessities to bathe and keep up their personal hygiene.
 Our hope is to show the community and remind the boys that they are not simply their circumstances, but so much more.
 Getting them out into the community will encourage good behavior as well as to show them people do truly care for them and want to help.
 Regardless of how many boys come into the safe home, outreach will absolutely always be a priority as well.

 The home will house three groups: boys in search of sponsors, boys working through trade school, and boys in boarding school during the breaks between terms.
 We have a strict zero-tolerance policy for both the staff and the boys regarding violence, drugs, and alcohol.
-We will provide basic lessons in English, mathematics, and science plus three square meals a day, consisting of traditional Ugandan food- tea, rice, posho, beans, silverfish, fruits, etc. A registered nurse with 5 years experience to assess and treat (if applicable) any illnesses, as well as teach basic hygiene and healthcare.
-Our nurse has a background of working with individuals with intellectual disabilities, mental health issues, and drug induced neurological disorders.
-In addition to treating the physical maladies of the boys, she will be able to acknowledge any mental illnesses that may have arisen from living in the streets or their past.
+We will provide basic lessons in English, mathematics, and science plus three square meals a day, consisting of traditional Ugandan food- tea, rice, posho, beans, silverfish, fruits, etc. A team with a background in medical, social work, psychology, and various others.
+We use this knowledge to connect with the boys as well as treat and assess any medical concerns within our scope of practice as well as teach basic hygiene and healthcare.
+Our staff has a history and experience of both working with challenging behaviors, various shelters, as well as personal connections to Kisenyi.
+We work closely with Mental Health professionals to ensure all the boys are getting their mental health needs met.
 If we deem fit and the boy agrees we will get them in One on One therapy with one of the therapist we have paired up with here in Uganda.
 Here at Streets To Success Foundation we take the boys mental health very serious, we believe in order to have a

 successful future they should have a good healthy mind set and all diagnosis should be treated.
 In addition to classroom style lessons, we also have had various events for the boys such as dance class, beach days, a field to play football etc. We also encourage all the boys to explore their creativity, expressing themselves in art, singing, writing, and dance.
 We believe that having a creative outlet, taking part in sports and a healthy life style, having a stable and reliable staff, as well as having an option to take part in talk therapy this